Murder of Ari Fuld

-Ari Fuld was an American-Israeli who was murdered in a terrorist attack by a Palestinian terrorist at the Gush Etzion Junction.
+Ari Fuld (ארי פולד), an American-Israeli living in the Israeli settlement of Efrat, was stabbed to death by Palestinian Khalil Jabarin at the Gush Etzion Junction in the West Bank on 16 September 2018.

 Background

 Ari Fuld, 45, was born in New York and immigrated to Israel in 1994.
 The married father of four lived in the Israeli settlement of Efrat.
 A Holocaust survivor's grandson, Fuld was a fourth-degree black belt who served in an elite unit in the Israeli paratroopers.
-He was well-known on social media for his pro-Israel advocacy, and worked for an organization that supports Israel Defense Forces (IDF) soldiers.
+He was well-known on social media for his pro-Israel advocacy, and worked for an organization that supported Israel Defense Forces (IDF) soldiers.
 He was known to give care packages to IDF soldiers fighting in Gaza.

-The murder
+Killing

-On 16 September 2018, while waiting outside of a shopping mall at the Gush Etzion Junction, Fuld was stabbed in the back by 17-year-old Palestinian terrorist, Khalil Yusef Ali Jabarin.
+On 16 September 2018, while waiting outside of a shopping mall at the Gush Etzion Junction, 17-year-old Palestinian Khalil Yusef Ali Jabarin stabbed Fuld in the back.
 Mortally wounded, Fuld chased Jabarin, jumped over a small wall, and his legs buckled.
 After righting himself, Fuld pulled his gun and shot Jabarin.
 Security video footage showed that Fuld chased and fired at Jabarin before collapsing.
 Fuld was taken to a hospital where he was pronounced dead.
 Jabarin was taken to a hospital and survived.

-Fuld was credited with possibly saving the life of a mall employee when he stopped the terrorist, who ran at the woman with his knife drawn.
+Fuld was credited with possibly saving the life of a mall employee when he stopped Jabarin, who ran at the woman with his knife drawn.
 The employee said that Fuld is "not just a hero.
-He gave his life for me.”
+He gave his life for me."

-Funeral

 Thousands of people attended Fuld's funeral in Kfar Etzion.
 Israeli Prime Minister Benjamin Netanyahu met with Fuld's family before the funeral and later tweeted, "I embraced [the family] in the name of the entire nation in this time of terrible grief.
 We are alive thanks to heroes like Ari.
-We will remember him forever.”
+We will remember him forever."
+Retired British army officer Richard Kemp said that Fuld was "a soldier to the last".
+U.S. Ambassador to Israel David Friedman attended Fuld's funeral and tweeted that "America grieves as one of its citizens was brutally murdered by a Palestinian terrorist."
+A spokesman for Hamas praised the killing as a "natural response to Israeli crimes against Palestinians".
+Fuld had a large social media following.
+After his murder, a crowdfunding campaign by his family raised over $1 million.